Experience-Monks/math-as-code/PYTHON-README.md

 This will also be the format of this guide.

-### numpy
+### Numpy
-numpy is a powerful **array programming** library, which in python can be interpreted as a **domain specific language** (DSL).
+Numpy is a powerful **array programming** library, which in python can be interpreted as a **domain specific language** (DSL).
 Sometimes it's helpful to think of math in python as two languages sharing a namespace, with special [syntax sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) to access one or the other.
 This will be important in our vectors and matrices section, because *slightly different python syntax means different speeds at large input*.
-The convention is `import numpy as np`.
+The convention is `import numpy as np`, so when you see `np.something` you know that we're working in numpy.

 ## equals symbols